opentensor/developer-docs/docs/staking-and-delegation/delegation.md

   - Nominator 1 delegates 100 TAO.
   - Nominator 2 delegates 70 TAO.
   - Nominator 3 delegates 30 TAO.
-- The effective stake of the delegate is 1000 TAO (100+70+30 of the delegated TAO plus their own 800 TAO), comprising of 80% of the delegate's own and the remaining 20% from the nominators.
+- The effective stake of the delegate is 1000 TAO (100+70+30 of the delegated TAO plus their own 800 TAO), consisting of 80% of the delegate's own and the remaining 20% from the nominators.
 - Finally, the individual nominator contributions of the total delegated TAO are as follows:
   - Nominator 1 contributes 50% of total delegated TAO (i.e., 100/(100+70+30)).
   - Nominator 2 contributes 35% of the total delegated TAO.